[Music: KF,JF KF]

 The sky was and leaden, howling on the wind.
 Above the of Tr Na n-g The ancient still reigned.

-"I to stand on my home shore", Said in a glare.
-"But love, the is your home", Said Niamh of the hair.
+"I long to stand on my shore", Ossian in a glare.
+"But love, the is your home", Niamh of the golden hair.

-She seen the upon his face, She the pain he felt.
-He longed to be home his race, his ring-sword strapped to his belt.
+She the look upon his face, She the pain he felt.
+He longed to be among his race, his ring-sword strapped to his belt.

-"Return my love to the of man but be warned time heavily there, Come back to me if you can, Back to the of the fair."
+"Return my to the land of man but be warned time heavily there, Come back to me if you can, to the land of the fair."

-"Do not from the steed you ride, From this it belongs.
-If you dismount you shall by its side, To be remembered only in songs".
+"Do not dismount from the you ride, From this it belongs.
+If you dismount you shall by its side, To be only in faerie songs".

-He across the faerie seas, Back to the of man. by the Gods and the Daoine Sdhe, His to end as it began.
+He galloped across the seas, to the land of man.
+Watched by the Gods and the Sdhe, His to end as it began.

-"I have returned", he aloud, But no one was to hear.
-His noble once bold and proud, Had crumbled through the years.
+"I returned", he said aloud, But no one was to hear.
+His noble home once and proud, Had crumbled through the years.

 A power had into the land, To threaten the ways.
-The people ignore the Gods, They bid to a golden age.
+The people the ancient Gods, They bid farewell to a age.

-Ossian stopped his steed, He see some people ahead.
+Ossian his gallant steed, He see some people ahead.
 "Help us please, our brother are Beneath dolmen", they said.

 He leaned from his mount, And the dolmen firm. the earth the rocks was freed, The beneath unharmed.